Compare Plasma cutting and Laser cutting: Which is Better For You?

 XMAKE-what they good at

-I believe our esteemed reader already understand that these two method’s difference between each other.
+I believe our esteemed reader already understands that these two method’s different from each other.

-By this part, we’ll dive further in multiple aspects, trying to figure out advantages and limitations of these two technologies in each aspects.
+In this part, we’ll dive further into multiple aspects, trying to figure out the advantages and limitations of these two technologies in each aspect.

 Cost Comparison